Jet Veto Clustering Logarithms Beyond Leading Order

-This means the leading $\ord{\as^3}$ clustering terms have an impact that is approximately 3\% of the leading $\ord{\as^2}$ clustering terms (and act in the opposite direction).
+This means the leading $\ord{\as^3}$ clustering terms have an impact that is approximately 3\% of the leading $\ord{\as^2}$ clustering terms.
 For two phenomenological points we give the cross section with and without $C_3^{(2)}$ (using $m_H = 125$ GeV and $E_{\rm cm} = 8$ TeV, and the NNLL$'$+NNLO result as our baseline):

 Although we have found that at $\ord{\as^3}$ the leading $\ln^2 R$ clustering logarithms are small, it would be interesting to determine the complete $\ord{\as^3}$ clustering corrections through a $H + 2$-jet NLO calculation.
 Such a calculation is most powerful if it not only determines the numerical size of the correction for phenomenological ranges of parameters but also extracts the $\ord{\as^3}$ rapidity anomalous dimension contributions.
 This would be an important part of extending the resummation for $H + 0$ jets to N$^3$LL, as the anomalous dimensions connected to the global veto contributions may be simpler to determine (due to the lack of a clustering algorithm).